SuperOfficeDocs/superoffice-docs/user-guide/en/faq/manage-folders.md

 7. In the **Description** field, enter a brief description of what the folder contains.

 8. In the **Access control** field, you can enter a script to use to control external customers' access to this folder.
-If this field contains a script, it will be evaluated and access granted only if the script returns a value of "1".
+If this field contains a script, it is evaluated and access granted only if the script returns a value of "1".

 9. Click **OK**.
 The new folder is created.
 You are now ready to [add FAQ entries][3] to the new folder.